nomaddev4o4/pariona/README.md

 ---

-**Built with ❤️ by Krishna as a demonstration of modern full-stack development capabilities.**
+**Built with ❤️ by nomaddev4o4 as a demonstration of modern full-stack development capabilities.**

 *This application showcases proficiency in React, Next.js, TypeScript, PostgreSQL, Stripe integration, real-time analytics, and modern web development best practices.*